United States Air Force Academy

 integrate, adapt, and innovate to meet future challenges

-Diversity and Inclusion Studies (Minor)
+Diversity & Inclusion Studies (Minor)

-Diversity of thought (enabled by Airmen with unique backgrounds, cultures, demographics, identities, experiences, etc.) is the engine that drives our Air and Space Forces’ ability to integrate, adapt, and innovate to meet future challenges.
-In order to unleash the full potential of diversity of thought, the Air Force Academy must cultivate leaders who not only understand and recognize the importance of diversity, but who actively create inclusive environments that leverage this diversity toward mission success.
+Diversity of thought (enabled by Airmen with unique backgrounds, cultures, demographics, identities, experiences, etc.) is the engine that drives our Air Force and Space Force’s ability to integrate, adapt, and innovate to meet future challenges.
+In order to unleash the full potential of diversity of thought, the Academy must cultivate leaders who not only understand and recognize the importance of diversity, but who actively create inclusive environments that leverage this diversity toward mission success.
 As such, the interdisciplinary Diversity and Inclusion Studies Minor program is designed to:

 2. Prepare cadets to lead inclusively within a diverse organization, act responsibly in a diverse society, and meet cross-cultural challenges in a diverse world; and